Travel by train to Liverpool – A city for music and sports fans alike

 Keep it traditional with a bowl of Scouse at The Welsford Bistro in Liverpool Cathedral.
 Here you can enjoy a hearty stew in the largest Cathedral in the UK.
 Try the modern Boujee Restaurant and Bar with not only great food but also eye-catching pink aesthetics, perfect for those Instagram shots.

-Liverpool is known for its great links to music, and it certainly doesn’t disappoint.
-From the famous Cavern Club , which plays live music every day, to the classical home of the Royal Liverpool Philharmonic , which hosts almost 400 concerts and events each year, there’s something to suit everyone.
+With direct trains to Liverpool, enjoy this vibrant city known for its great links to music, and it certainly doesn’t disappoint.
+From the famous Cavern Club, which plays live music every day, to the classical home of the Royal Liverpool Philharmonic, which hosts almost 400 concerts and events each year, there’s something to suit everyone.

 The M&S Bank Arena is a prestigious venue who host high-profile, world-class events.
 Or visit The Liverpool Empire Theatre which offers big-name touring productions, musicals and concerts.

 The converted Grade II listed Hard Days Night Hotel is the world’s only Beatles inspired hotel, with specially commissioned artwork and memorabilia throughout the hotel.
 Make sure to look up when you’re outside the hotel to see the four Beatles’ statues on the front of the hotel.
-Or check out the stunning architecture at Aloft Liverpool , a former insurance building located conveniently in the center of the city.
+Or check out the stunning architecture at Aloft Liverpool, a former insurance building located conveniently in the centre of the city.

 Liverpool caters for shopping on any budget with a mix of high street and high-end stores.
 Liverpool ONE offers the ultimate retail therapy experience, with all your high street favourites, designer brands and great bars and restaurants, right in the city centre.